Plusnet Broadband Review: Overview

 Anytime International – This plan gives you normal Unlimited UK calls (01, 02, 03, 0845 and 0870 numbers) and also offers 300 minutes per month of inclusive international calls to the top 35 international destinations.
 (Including mobile calls to USA and Canada) Hang up and redial before 60 minutes to keep the call free, this plan will cost £8 per month.

-Plusnet do offer TV packages with their Home Broadband too, this is essentially a YouView box with freeview and 20 entertainment channels, and you can of course add optional extras too.
+Plusnet does offer TV packages with their Home Broadband too, this is essentially a YouView box with Freeview and 20 entertainment channels, and you can, of course, add optional extras too.

-One thing worth noting though is that Plusnet do offer free BT sports with their TV package, which offers free premier league matches, ideal for those into their footy.
+One thing worth noting though is that Plusnet does offer free BT sports with their TV package, which offers free premier league matches, ideal for those into their footy.

-If you are interested in taking a package with your TV, then we recommend checking out our Sky Home Broadband review, as this is more of a bundle TV deal.
+If you are interested in taking a package with your TV, then we recommend checking out our Sky Home Broadband review, as this is more of a bundled TV deal.